shuntingyard/tya/README.md

 - [ ] Get acquainted with assembler differences (`nasm`/`yasm` vs. `gas`).
 - [x] Practice OS concepts (naked `syscall` vs. wrapped access via `kernel32.dll`).
 - [ ] Get fluent in `gdb` (using `ugdb`) and `WinDbg` on the way 🤓
-- [x] Find out if there is a Microsoft equivalent for `gcc -Os -S file.c`

 ### x86-64
 Start using [nasm](https://cs.lmu.edu/~ray/notes/nasmtutorial/).